Yummy Breakfast Porridge

-The most questions that I receive from my students regarding food is, "What can I eat for breakfast?"
+The most common question I receive from my students regarding food is, "What can I eat for breakfast?"

 Breakfast seems to be a delicate issue.
-So, I would like to talk first a little more about the relationship between breakfast and Ayurveda.
+So, I want to talk more about the relationship between breakfast and Ayurveda.

 Did you know that what you eat in the morning can profoundly impact your day?